Skip to content

 Available Ports for Connection

-The following port is configured for external access:
+The application exposes the following port for external access:

 Starting, Stopping, and Updating

-Service management is performed via Docker Compose within the installation directory.
+Service management is performed using Docker Compose commands executed from the /opt/seatable-compose directory.

 cd /opt/seatable-compose